AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 Formulas are added to reports by clicking the **Add Formula** button, located just above the list of metrics in the report.
 In the [formula editor](../data-analyst/dev-reports/formulas-in-rpt-bldr.md), any of the metrics included in the report can be used as inputs.
 Basic mathematical operators are used to manipulate the different metrics.

 Let's say we wanted to create a report that shows us the average revenue per order.
-In this case, we'd divide the **Revenue** metric by the **Number of orders** metric.
+In this case, we would divide the **Revenue** metric by the **Number of orders** metric.

 ![](../assets/Screen_Shot_2015-11-23_at_4.47.45_PM.png)